-- \\ In place of the courses listed above, students can satisfy this requirement by an equivalent score on an IWU Placement Exam or AP language exam.
-Entering international students whose native language is not English are exempt from the second language requirement under any one of the following circumstances: - 1) They were required to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) for admission. - 2) They provide a transcript from a secondary school where the primary language of instruction was not English. - 3) They provide a transcript or other form of written certification that documents satisfactory completion of more than four years of study in one language other than English. - \\\ Students must take two "Writing Intensive" courses.
+\\ In place of the courses listed above, students can satisfy this requirement by an equivalent score on an IWU Placement Exam or AP language exam.
+Entering international students whose native language is not English are exempt from the second language requirement under any one of the following circumstances:

+- 1) They met the IWU requirements for admission via exam. - 2) They provide a transcript from a secondary school where the primary language of instruction was not English. - 3) They provide a transcript or other form of written certification that documents satisfactory completion of more than four years of study in one language other than English.

+\\\ Students must take two "Writing Intensive" courses.
 One of these courses will be satisfied in the major, and one of the courses must be completed by the end of the sophomore year.
-Students who have more than one major must take a "Writing Intensive" course in each major. - † Psychology 100 does not meet the Natural Science state requirement for students pursuing an Elementary Education major. - †† At least 1x or 1y must be a fitness course.
+Students who have more than one major must take a "Writing Intensive" course in each major.

+Psychology 100 does not meet the Natural Science state requirement for students pursuing an Elementary Education major.

+†† At least 1X or 1Y must be a fitness course.